 - Your baby often starts crying suddenly.
-The cry is high-pitched and nothing you do seems to help - The crying begins at the same time each day, often in the afternoon and into the evening - Your baby may draw their leqs up when they cry - Your baby may clench their hands - Your baby's face might flush - The crying can last for minutes or hours.
-A baby with colic cries for 3 hours a day or more - The crying often winds down when your baby is exhausted or when they have passed wind or poo.
+The cry is high-pitched and nothing you do seems to help. - The crying begins at the same time each day, often in the afternoon or evening. - Your baby might draw their legs up when they cry. - Your baby might clench their hands. - Your baby's face might flush. - The crying can last for minutes or hours.
+A baby with colic cries for 3 hours a day or more. - The crying often winds down when your baby is exhausted or when they have passed wind or poo.

-What can you do to help your baby?
+What can you do to help your baby

-Comfort methods can sometimes soothe the baby and crying will stop.
+Comfort methods can sometimes soothe the baby and the crying will stop.

 Babies can cry for reasons such as if they are hungry, tired, wet/dirty or they are unwell.

-Check these basic needs and try some simple calming techniques
+Check these basic needs and try some simple calming techniques:

 - Talk calmly, hum or sing to your baby

 - Let them hear a repeating or soothing sound

-- Hold them close-skin to skin
+- Hold them close skin to skin

 - Go for a walk outside with your baby

 - Give them a warm bath